-Church Pit

-Currently used to draw

-water to irrigate fields

-and also used by anglers.

-It is thought the nearby

-Blindpit Lane is named

-after the large and
+Currently used to draw water to irrigate fields and also used by anglers.
+It is thought the nearby Blindpit Lane is named after the large and streacherous pit.

-after the large and

-Over Green

-Take some time to enjoy

-the wide vistas over the

-Midlands, looking out for

-kestrels hunting over the
+Take some time to enjoy the wide vistas over the Midlands, looking out for kestrels hunting over the open fields.

-open fields.